dell/csm-docs/content/v2/csidriver/installation/test/unity.md

 description: Tests to validate Unity CSI Driver installation
 ---

+## Test deploying a simple Pod and Pvc with Unity storage
 In the repository, a simple test manifest exists that creates three different PersistentVolumeClaims using default NFS and iSCSI and FC storage classes and automatically mounts them to the pod.

 **Steps**